As her husband Ed’s bone marrow disorder worsened, Mary Ellen Bossom looked for help – and found it at Maine Veterans’ Homes – Scarborough.

 Because Ed first lived in a private room during his stay, this was a simple request to accommodate.
 Mary Ellen would bring the cat to visit, shut the door and let him roam.

-Later on, though, when Ed was moved to a semi-private room, it posed a trickier problem for visits with Teddy.
+Later on, though, when Ed was moved to a semi-private room because he needed a higher level of care, it posed a trickier problem for visits with Teddy.

 “I said, ‘Well, we’re going to have to work this out,’” said Mary Ellen.
 “And they did.”